The legend, FL VAL SEVERVS NOB CAES, tells us his name, "FLavius

 many Greek coins depict the ruling king.
 But there are hundreds of

-and interesting types that cannot be mentioned here.
+and interesting types -- too many to be mentioned here.

 You say they are common.
 What do you mean by "common"?

-This is a very common copper coin minted in 333-334 AD near the end of the reign of Constantine the Great.
-It is worn and costs about $10-$25 at a show, and very frequently on eBay.
+Copper.
+20 mm diameter.
+This is a very common coin type minted in 333-334 AD near the end of the reign of Constantine the Great.
+It is worn and costs about $10-$25 and is very frequently offered on sale sites and eBay.

 The reverse shows Victory with her foot on a tiny ship's prow.
 It commemorates a naval battle which secured the site of the city for Constantine.
 This type has a fascinating story and is of historical importance, but you can buy one cheaply because many were minted and many are still available today.